-Preventative measures are the first steps to keeping your fresh cut tree indoors for as long as possible.
-Make sure during transport from the store or field that the tree is covered, as it can lose moisture when it makes the trip on the top of a vehicle or in the back of an open-bed truck.
+Preventive measures are the first steps to keeping your fresh-cut live Christmas tree indoors as long as possible.
+Make sure that when you transport the tree home from the store or tree farm that the tree is covered, as it can lose moisture when it makes the trip on top of a vehicle or in the back of an open-bed truck.

-A tree that is still attached to its roots in the field before bringing it home will last considerably longer inside than one that has been already cut for weeks.
-If cutting your own tree is not practical, make sure to test for freshness on prospective trees by gently pulling on a branch to see if green needles come off.
+A tree that is still attached to its roots in the field before bringing it home will last considerably longer inside than one that has already been cut for days or even weeks.
+If cutting your own tree is not practical, make sure to test for freshness on prospective pre-cut trees by gently pulling on a branch to see if green needles come off.
 If more than a couple fall off, the tree is likely not fresh and will not absorb water easily.

 If you give the tree a shake and several brown needles fall out, that is normal and not a sign of dryness.